Chapter 10

 special file can contain modifications to commands provided by the package, like

-redefinitions of macros that cause clashes between the package and TeX4ht
+redefinitions of macros that cause clashes between the package and TeX4ht, and most

 importantly they insert special macros, called hooks, that are then used to include